-Based upon the foregoing, subject to the qualifications set forth herein, the exchange of the Old Notes for the New Notes pursuant to the exchange offer described in the Registration Statement will be disregarded for U.S. federal income tax purposes.
+Based upon the foregoing, subject to the qualifications set forth herein, the exchange of the Old Notes for the New Notes pursuant to the exchange offer described in the Registration Statement will be disregarded for U.S. federal income tax purposes, and, therefore, will not be a taxable event for the holders.

 This opinion is being furnished in connection with the Registration Statement.
 This opinion is expressed as of the date hereof, and we disclaim any undertaking to advise you of any subsequent changes of the facts stated or assumed herein or any subsequent changes in applicable law.
 This opinion is for your benefit and is not to be used, circulated, quoted or otherwise referred to for any purpose, except that you may refer to this opinion in the Registration Statement.
-Investors should consult their tax advisors as to the particular tax consequences to them of exchanging Old Notes for New Notes and acquiring, holding, converting or otherwise disposing of New Notes, including the effect and the applicability of state, local or foreign tax laws.
+Investors should consult their tax advisors as to the particular tax consequences to them of exchanging Old Notes for New Notes and acquiring, holding or otherwise disposing of New Notes, including the effect and the applicability of state, local or foreign tax laws.
 Any variation or difference in any fact from those set forth or assumed either herein or in the Registration Statement may affect the conclusions stated herein.
 In addition, there can be no assurance that the IRS will not assert contrary positions.